Skip to Content

 Tutorial: Connect Two Devices

-In this tutorial you’ll connect your laptop and a second machine (server, desktop, or Raspberry Pi) so they can reach each other directly over a private encrypted connection.
+In this tutorial you’ll connect your laptop and a second machine so they can reach each other directly over a private encrypted connection.

 Time: about 10 minutes Difficulty: beginner